 What Is Google Drive?

 Google Drive is the most well-known cloud storage service on the market.
 Many people use it mainly because it is straightforward, and its free version is quite generous.
-Moreover, the service is handy for collaboration and file sharing.
+To: Moreover, the service is handy for team and cross-department collaboration and file sharing.

 Google Drive bests many other services due to its vast ecosystem, which aids in collaborative activities, making it one of the most simple and user-friendly cloud storage services.
 It's all so cheap (or free) in many cases, and most average internet users already have a Google account, thanks to Gmail's dominance.